dr-matt-smith/unity-cookbook-2018-ch16-vr/__content.md

 1. UI Slider to change game quality settings
 2. Pausing the game
 3. Implementing slow motion
 4. Gizmo to show currently selected object in Scene panel
 5. Editor snap-to grid drawn by Gizmo
 6. Creating a VR project
 7. Adding 360-=degree videos to a VR project
 8. Working with VR content inside a VR environment - the XR Editor

-6. Optimization with the Unity Profiler
-6. Particles
-7. Recording in Unity

-1. Creating a simple VR scene
-1. Deploying a simple VR scene to a standalone executable
-1. Using a Windows batch file to force VR mode when running an executable
-1. Balancing Sharpness and Performance by changing the Render Scale
-1. User Interaction with the VREyeCaster
-1. Gesture input with VRInput events
-1. Object interaction with the VRInteractiveItem component
-1. Gaze selection with a visible reticle
-1. Displaying a clock to explore Spatial UI
-1. Free anti-aliasing on text with a Canvas Scaler on a Worldspace Canvas
-1. Fading when changing positions (to avoid VR Sickness nausea)
-1. Optimizing for VR applications

-VR

-Unity Analytics -- data from games
-- heat maps from VR

 <!-- ******************************* -->